NonDairyNeutrino/Thesis/report/manuscript/manuscript.typ

   )[
     - *INPUT:* A list of manager IDs
     - *OUTPUT:* A list of worker IDs
-    + Load GPU library on all managers \/\/ _provides ability to count devices_
+    + The director tells each manager to load the GPU library \/\/ _provides ability to count devices_
-    + Each manager sends the number of devices on its host to the director
+    + The director requests the number of devices on the host from each manager
     + For each host
       + For each device on the host
         + The director spawns a process on the host
-    + Load the Parareal library on each worker process ]
+    + The director tells each manager to load the Parareal library ]
 ) <alg:spawn_workers>

-While the fundamental idea of assigning a device to a worker is trivial, the implementation suffers from the fact the a device should not be assigned to a process on a different host!
+Once the workers are spawned on their respective hosts, each of them needs a device.
+While the fundamental idea of assigning a device to a worker is trivial (as shown in @alg:assign_devices_high), the implementation suffers from the fact the a device should not be assigned to a process on a different host!
 In this implementation, process IDs correlate to the order in which they were spawned e.g. process 2 was spawned second, process 3 was spawned third; in other words, the process IDs are relative to the whole cluster.
 The device IDs, however, are relative to their host machine.
 So, care must be taken in order to pair processes and devices on the same host.

+#figure(
+  kind: "algorithm",
+  supplement: [Alg],
+  caption: [Pairing workers and devices is trivial at a high level], pseudocode-list(
+    numbered-title: smallcaps[Assign Devices - High Level],
+    booktabs: true,
+    hooks: 0.5em
+  )[
+    - *INPUT:*
+    - *OUTPUT:*
+    + The director tells each new worker to load the GPU library \/\/ _provides ability to assign devices_
+    + For each host
+      + For each worker on that host
+        + The worker assigns an on-host device to itself ]
+) <alg:assign_devices_high>

 For example
 - The director has process ID (pid) 1 and is on its own host.
 - Host X has pid 2, and host Y has pids 3, and 4.
 - Host X has 1 device with ID 0, and host Y has 2 devices with ID 0 and 1.